 The primary motivation behind online learning – whether synchronous or asynchronous – is to offer a way for a person to fit education into their life, according to Justin Denton, director of support services at Collegis Education.

 The negative impact that technical issues can have on students’ learning experiences and persistence can be mitigated with effective technical assistance for both online learners and faculty.
-Here are five key factors higher education IT directors or chief information officers (CIO) must consider when building a successful IT support team:

 Online learners’ lifestyles may vary distinctly from campus-based learners.
 For example, many may be working 9–5 jobs and have childcare responsibilities that prevent them from starting schoolwork until late at night.
 Schools’ IT teams need to be prepared to field an increased volume of support requests at specific times.